 Veterinary Sports Medicine Seminar

-From secret service dogs to race horses, many working animals greatly benefit from physical rehabilitation following injury.
-Find out what it’s like to work with these patients at our virtual Sports Medicine Seminar, hosted by Alumnus Dr. Matt Brunke!
+From secret service dogs to racehorses, many working animals greatly benefit from physical rehabilitation following injury.
+Find out what it’s like to work with these patients during our virtual Sports Medicine Seminar, hosted by Alumnus Dr. Matt Brunke!
 Dr. Brunke specializes in veterinary sports medicine and rehabilitation, helping pets and working animals recover from joint and muscle trauma, surgery, and more.

 This is your opportunity to:

 - Test your knowledge of the different therapies in animal rehabilitation, such as hydrotherapy and acupuncture

 - Learn how to assess signs of progression during recovery

 - Experience a day in the life of a veterinarian specializing in sports medicine

 - Bonus: examine Dr. Brunke’s real-life cases of rehabilitating secret service dogs